 – Best for borrowers with limited assets looking to buy in rural areas

-Housing Finance Agencies (HFAs) are state specific and offer programs to residents to help purchase a home.
+State Housing Finance Agencies offer state specific programs to residents to help purchase a home.
 Conditions and guidelines vary depending on the agency.
 These programs offer special incentives for first time home buyers:

 - DCHFA (DC Open Doors)